xufengduan/MacBehaviour/README.md

 <br><br>
 For self-hosted models, users can find the model's name at the model’s corresponding repository (for a summary, see <a href="https://github.com/lm-sys/FastChat/blob/main/docs/model_support.md">here</a>).

 4) The "api_url" argument, optional, a character vector, specifies the interface domain of the selected model.
 By default, the system will automatically determine the appropriate URL based on the user’s "api_key".
 Users can still specify a custom api_url, which will take precedence.
 For experiments using the GPT family, the URLs are documented in <a href="https://platform.openai.com/docs/api-reference/authentication">OpenAI's API reference</a>.
 For Llama models available through Hugging Face, the model’s URL can be found in the respective model’s repository, such as " https://api-inference.huggingface.co/models/meta-llama/Llama-2-70b-chat-hf".
-For self-hosted models, please fill this argument with the user’s local URL ("for more information, see <a href = "https://github.com/lm-sys/FastChat/blob/main/docs/openai_api.md">here</a>).
+For self-hosted models, please fill this argument with the user’s local URL (for more information, see <a href = "https://github.com/lm-sys/FastChat/blob/main/docs/openai_api.md">here</a>).

 </div>